mabatko/Gaming-in-AWS/README.md

 If this sounds too good to be true, you are right.
 There are some limitations to consider.
 - Since your game is running hundreds (or maybe even thousands) of kilometers away, there is some latency which can make playing less enjoyable or even downright frustrating.
 FPS games where every millisecond counts, or online games are probably not good candidates for this sort of shenanigans.
 - Cloud providers don't offer very wide range of GPUs and most of them are suitable for computing, not for 3D workloads.
 Even the most performant GPU I found in a cloud is only half as powerful as top-notch GeForce RTX 4090.
 Don't expect 4K max quality raytracing orgies any time soon.

+## When this makes sense?

+There are only few niches which gaming in AWS can fill.

 ## Setup